Easy Fudge Recipe

 In a heavy Dutch oven, combine sugar, milk, salt and the remaining butter.
 Bring to a boil over medium heat, stirring constantly.
 Cook, without stirring, until a candy thermometer reads 234°F (soft-ball stage).

 Step 2: Add mix-ins

 Next, remove the mixture from the heat.
-Stir in the chopped German chocolate and the chocolate chips (these are our favorite brands) until smooth.
+Stir in the chopped German chocolate and the chocolate chips until smooth.
 Fold in the marshmallow creme, pecans and vanilla.
-Spread combined mixture into prepared pans.
+Spread the combined mixture into prepared pans.